SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 Who your is your audience?
 What they want and how you can give it to them in a format they understand and love?
 Do they want to see a beautiful office space or a colorful report with the biggest real estate deals in your area?

 **Purpose**
 What is the purpose of your social media venture?
 Is it for recruiting?
 Is it to reach potential clients?
+Each social media platform can have a different purpose.

 **Topics**
 Your topics are a result of your Audience and your Purpose.
 What are you going to share.
 What can you offer your clients that they want to see?